Sahanaaramesh98/Work-Order-Dataset-Analysis/README.md

 - **Start to Completed Time Difference:** Calculated the time difference between the start time and completion time for each work order.
 - **Time-Based Features:** Extracted features such as year, month, date, and time from datetime values to enhance analysis.

+### LLM Integration (Google Gemini + Streamlit):
+This project incorporates Google Gemini, a Large Language Model (LLM), to provide intelligent insights on work order management.
+The chatbot, built using Streamlit, allows users to query the dataset dynamically.
+Gemini processes the input and returns meaningful insights, enabling efficient decision-making.
+**Implementation Overview**:
+- Streamlit UI: The chatbot is integrated into a Streamlit web app with an input field for user queries.
+- Google Gemini API: The queries are processed using the Gemini AI model to generate meaningful responses.
+- Dataset Integration: The chatbot dynamically interacts with the cleaned and processed dataset to answer user questions.

 This project leverages these techniques to provide a deeper understanding of work order patterns and optimize management strategies for improved operational performance.